Remember how it was before the revolutionary launch of YouTube in 2005?

 Audio File Guidelines

-It goes without saying that the audio file that sits with your video should match up to visuals in terms of duration.
+It goes without saying that the audio file that sits with your video should match the visuals in terms of duration.
 To yield the highest quality audio playback on YouTube, some typically supported file formats are:

 - MP3 audio in MP3/WAV container